-I’m 88 years old and I still work hard, feel pretty good and honestly enjoy life.
+I’m over 90 years old and I still work hard, feel pretty good and honestly enjoy life.
 But for the first 50 years of my life I had a health profile I wouldn’t wish on anyone.
 I was an asthmatic child who was told not to exercise.
 High blood pressure ran in my family and I had it by the time I was 20.
 By age 24 I suffered from duodenal ulcers and by my mid-30s I had diverticulitis and a hiatal hernia.
 In my 40s my doctor told me I was starting to get osteoarthritis.
 And although I had been a skinny kid, I was overweight for most of my adult life.

 When I was 40, I had a complete physical and the doctor determined that I had the body of a 65- to 70-year-old.
 I was horrified, and wanted to know what I should do.
 The doctor told me to lose 40 pounds and get control over my reactions to stress.
 I knew perfectly well how to lose weight – I’d lost hundreds of pounds over the years, only to gain it all back, plus a little extra, every time – but I had no clue about the stress.
-Today there are dozens of techniques around for managing stress, but in 1968 my doctor had no suggestions, except that I “should stop taking things so seriously.”
+Today there are dozens of holistic techniques around for managing stress, but in 1968 my doctor had no suggestions, except that I “should stop taking things so seriously.”
 A lot of help that was.

 But I did take to heart the idea that I had to lose weight, so much so that I told my wife, Enid, to get me into one of those fat farms.
 I went to Rancho La Puerta, where I was miserably uncomfortable among all the ladies in leotards and left after 3 days.

-So the spa thing didn’t work for me, and I felt powerless to change my life.
+So the spa thing didn’t work for me, and I felt powerless to change my wellbeing and life.
 For ten more years, I continued on with my unhealthy ways – eating compulsively, not exercising, totally stressed and feeling bad – until my father’s final illness and death provided me with the emotional jolt I needed to change my life.

 I’ll never forget the day that Enid and I sat in the doctor’s office with my parents as the doctor broke the news to my father that he had inoperable lung cancer.
 My father had smoked all his life.
 Now he pulled the Camels out of his pocket, threw them down on the desk, and said, “I won’t smoke any more!
 I promise!”